-Cash Position
+Cash position

-As at 31 December 2019, the Group had an aggregate of pledged bank deposits and bank and cash equivalents of approximately MOP41.7 million (2018: approximately MOP13.6 million), representing a increase of approximately 206.6% as compared to that as at 31 December 2018.
-As at 31 December 2019, pledged bank deposits of approximately MOP12.4 million (2018: MOP2.3 million) are pledged to secure banking facilities (including bank loans and overdraft).
+As at 31 December 2020, the Group had an aggregate of pledged bank deposits and bank balances and cash of approximately MOP87.8 million (2019: approximately MOP41.7 million), representing an increase of approximately 110.6% as compared to that as at 31 December 2019.
+As at 31 December 2020, pledged bank deposits of approximately MOP33.0 million (2019: MOP12.4 million) are pledged to secure banking facilities.

-Borrowings and Charges on the Group's Assets
+Borrowings and charges on the Group's assets

-As at 31 December 2019, the Group had an aggregate of bank borrowings and bank overdrafts of approximately MOP10.5 million (2018: approximately MOP2.6 million).
+As at 31 December 2020, the Group had an aggregate of bank borrowings and bank overdrafts of approximately MOP84.1 million (2019: approximately MOP10.5 million).
 The bank borrowings and bank overdrafts will be repayable within one year.